Munawar Humayun Khan

-Munawar Humayun Khan is the Chairperson of SRSP and the wife of a former Pakistani diplomat, Dr. Humayun Khan.
+Munawar Humayun Khan was a Pakistani social worker.
+She was a Chairperson of SRSP and the wife of a Pakistani diplomat, Humayun Khan.

-Philanthropic and benevolent activities

-Mrs Khan Chairs the board of directors of Sarhad Rural Support Programme (SRSP), which is one of Pakistan's largest NGO, she has 15 years of experience working with people at grass roots for empowerment and poverty reduction.
-She is on the Board of many other not-for-profit organizations including: Pakistan Center for Philanthropy (PCP), Dost - Drug Rehabilitation Center, Ghazi Barotha Taraqiati Idara and the Rural Support Programmes Network (RSPN).
+Khan chaired the board of directors of Sarhad Rural Support Programme (SRSP) and also served on the Board of many other not-for-profit organizations including: Pakistan Center for Philanthropy (PCP), Dost - Drug Rehabilitation Center, Ghazi Barotha Taraqiati Idara and the Rural Support Programmes Network (RSPN).
 She also Chairs the Board of Directors of Agribusiness Support Fund (ASF).